Christopher-Shea/algorithms/strings/longestNoRepeat/longestNoRepeat_README.md

 A string

 ## Output
-The longest substring with no repeating characters
+The length of the longest substring with no repeating characters

 ## Additional Notes